 At this point, you might be curious to know whether the event was a success or a failure.
 Well, in terms of numbers, we reached our predicted (downsized) target.
 It was an event slightly larger than the average in Italy and, ignoring our initial unreachable dreams of glory, it has been a success.
 But what impressed me was something unexpected.

-The economic turmoil of the recent years has been very though in this country.
+The economic turmoil of recent years has been very tough in this country.
 I have a privileged position and a particular point of view, clearly seeing the issues that limit the competitiveness of companies and professionals in the global market, especially in IT.
-Language barrier is one of the many issues I see.
+The language barrier is one of the many issues I see.
 Lack of self-investment in education is another one.
 And the list does not end here.
 I am an optimist by nature, but I am also realistic in any forecast.
-People around me know I don’t predict anything good for Italy in the short and medium term.
+People around me know I don’t predict anything good for Italy in the short and medium-term.
 However, even if I still don’t have data supporting that, I feel something has been changing.

 There is a number of people spending a sunny Saturday in Italy to attend a conference in English, and they are able to not only listen but to interact in a foreign language.
 I am sure nobody (myself included) would have bet anything on that ten years ago.
 For one day, I felt at home in my city doing my job.
 If you attended SQL Saturday 454 in Turin, I would like to thank you.
 You made my day.